leafsphp/new-docs/leaf/v/2.4/http/response.md

 **Status Code**

-In v2.4 beta, you can add a status code to the page response as the second parameter.
+In v2.4, you can add a status code to the page response as the second parameter.

 ```php
 $response->page("404.html", 404);